Yeast InfectionPage address: https://www.mnsu.edu/shs/yeastinfections.html

 Yeast infections are caused by an overabundance of a yeast fungus in the vagina.
 Yeast fungi always live in the vagina but don't usually don't cause an infection because they are controlled by the natural acidity of vaginal secretions.
 The use of antibiotics, oral contraceptives, and changes in body chemistry can increase the likelihood of a yeast infection.

 Symptoms of a yeast infection include:

 - inflamed external genitalia

 Yeast infections are usually treated with vaginal creams or suppositories.
-The medication prescribed for you should be used according to the specific directions given.
-Even if your symptoms disappear it is important that you complete the prescribed treatment.
+The medication prescribed should be used according to the specific directions given.
+It is important to complete the prescribed treatment even if your symptoms disappear.
 You should also complete the treatment even if you begin to menstruate, but do not use tampons as they will absorb the medication.